 Roasted Sweet Potatoes with Cinnamon Maple Drizzle and tossed with dried cranberries and pecans.
 The perfect Fall side dish recipe!
 These roasted sweet potatoes make a beautiful Thanksgiving side dish.

 Roasted Sweet Potatoes with Pecans and Cranberries

-An easy, healthy side dish made with cinnamon roasted sweet potatoes, toasted pecans, and sweet, tart dried cranberries.
+This is such an easy, healthy side dish made with cinnamon-roasted sweet potatoes, toasted pecans, and sweet, tart dried cranberries.

 Bring on the holidays!
 This is the time of year when almost everything revolves around food.
 I will be sharing some indulgent and decadent recipes for the upcoming holidays, but also some good-for-you recipes that will help keep things balanced!